 At the fifth level of maturity, data is seen as essential for identifying opportunities to improve processes in a competitive market.

 Structured or unstructured, the data holds knowledge which can be extracted through scientific methods and algorithms.
 Predictive algorithms, such as regression and classification, can be used to predict future events and trends.
-Supervised algorithms can use prior knowledge to learn the relationship between the input and the output which can be observed in data.
-Unsupervised learning, while not relying on labelled output, must infer the natural structure already existent in the data.
+Supervised algorithms can use prior knowledge to learn the relationship between the input and the output that can be observed in data.
+Unsupervised learning, while not relying on labelled output, must infer the natural structure already existing in the data.

 Of course, sharing your best practices with the industry is also part of this final level of maturity.